Educating for Change Scholarship

 (2) A student currently enrolled in a California Community College

-The definition of parent includes biological or adoptive parent, step-parent, foster parent, or legal guardian
+The term “parent” includes biological or adoptive parent, step-parent, foster parent, or legal guardian.

 Prior to disbursement of scholarship funds, the student must provide proof of enrollment in a California Community College for at least 12 units or maintain an alternate full-time equivalent status